melles1991/usecuewebsite/_posts/en/2021-05-12-a-message-for-paul-kinlan.md

 In my opinion the web is better when it is safer, faster and more open to anyone to enjoy its content.

 However, the web is getting worse because it is getting more and more unsafe (from a privacy perspective) with real consequences (even imprisonment).
 The web is getting worse because it is just as fast as it was 10 years ago, while internet speeds have increased dramatically.
 This is detrimental for poor countries and poor people and increases inequality.
 The web is getting worse because it is less open every day.
-It is becoming more and more a set of content silos that allow cencorship and bubbles to form, blocking of 'other' views, thus making the web less open and empowering extremism/extremists/terrorism.
+It is becoming more and more a set of content silos that allow cencorship and bubbles to form, blocking of 'other' views, thus making the web less open and empowering extremism.

 I see it as my task as a developer to create experiences that are privacy-friendly, thus safe, inclusive, thus fast and open, thus not using any silos.